NethServer/docs/administrator-manual/en/mail.rst

 * PLAIN

-Also the following SSL-enabled ports are available for legacy software that still does not support TLS.
+Also the following SSL-enabled ports are available for legacy software that still does not support STARTTLS:

 * imaps/993
 * pop3s/995